matthias-reis/aithir.de/_content/storylines/the-bond.md

 black hole."

 In the moment, she spoke it out, the shaking got stronger and the flickering of the sky increased.
-Everyone on the bridge was trying th get a seat or at least a grip on the wall.
+Everyone on the bridge was trying to get a seat or at least a grip on the wall.
 The first gravitation systems started beeping, which meant that they could not balance out the external forces anymore.
 The ship was out of control, while all the sensors showed Marisol that it was not moving at all.